7 Quick and Easy Ways to Give Yourself a Tax-Free Raise

 Even if you do not have a job, you can give yourself a raise.

-Except for payments you must send through the mail, living with cash is a good way to curb mindless spending.
+Living with cash is a good way to curb mindless spending, except for payments you must send through the mail.
 It is not easy.
 In fact, it’s hard.
 But if you are willing to teach your brain and your attitude to treat this move as you would a job, it will become a very useful challenge.

-Surveys indicate cash customers are more mindful of what they’re doing and therefore spend a lot less than those paying with plastic.
+Studies indicate that cash customers are more mindful of what they’re doing and spend a lot less than those paying with plastic.

 - RELATED: How to Shop with CASH at Amazon